processing/p5.js/developer_docs/README.md

 `src/` Contains all the source code for the library.
 The code is broken up into folders and files corresponding with the [Processing reference page](http://processing.org/reference/).
 Additionally, there is a core folder that holds constants, and internal helper functions and variables.

 `tests/` Contains unit testing files.

-`examples/` Contains code examples including a port of all of Dan Shiffman's [Learning Processing](learningprocessing.com), as well as an empty-empty example that demonstrates setting up a sketch, and examples related to specific [tutorials](https://github.com/processing/p5.js/wiki/Tutorials).

 # Code Style